34: Thyroid and Adrenal Issues

 Dr. Pompa: Yeah, no, you’re right in what you said in the opening that I talk to challenged, very, very sick people every day.
 I hear their stories.
 They call in and you know—everybody that calls in, I try to speak to them.
 I get every one of them really, I believe.
 At least an hour of my day is devoted to that.
 I hear their stories, and in their stories, I see a lot of the same things: “I’ve been diagnosed with adrenal fatigue,” or “I have a thyroid condition.”
 I always have to say the same thing: “That’s all fine and good.
 However, that’s downstream.
 Your adrenals are the whipping boy for you not adapting to stress.”
 Yes, does it make you more tired?
 Does it make you more irritable, potentially?
 Not sleep as well?
 Absolutely.
 The thyroid can cause sudden weight gain, not be able to lose weight, hair thinning, dry skin, low energy.
 Absolutely, but the thyroid is the canary in the coal mine.
 It’s very sensitive to toxins.
 There’s always an upstream cause to both of those conditions.
 Yet, I can’t tell you.
 Look, on one side we have medical doctors throwing medications at it.
 There’s a time and a place, perhaps, but in the long run, if you’re not working upstream, you’re never, ever going to get those conditions well.
 On the alternative side, same things going on.
 We’re throwing more and more hormones at it, even bioidentical hormones.
 Again, time and a place, even have people recommend bioidentical hormones.
 However, those are crutches until you figure out what’s upstream.
 If you’re watching this, if your doctor is not going upstream and really looking for why your thyroid and your adrenals are not functioning normal, then change doctors.
 Warren said I’m one of the leading experts in this.
 Look, I believe that I am, just because I go upstream.
 How do you get someone permanently well without removing the cause of why their adrenals or thyroid aren’t functioning correctly?
 To me it’s so simple.
 It’s so basic.
 Yet, I can’t find doctors—that’s why we’re training doctors around the country to do this, to go upstream, Warren.

 Warren: Yeah, I had a conversation with one of our peers, I think it was yesterday, outside that was walking around.
-It was.
-It was the guy that owns Therasage.
-We interviewed him.
-Robbie Besner.
 I was on the phone with him yesterday.
 Just a great soul, great heart.
 I think I even shared that conversation.
 I said that, we do different as a company, as a movement, the health centers of the future and the doctors that we train, is that we aren’t into putting a Band-Aid on the problem.
 Many physicians have the attitude—natural health physicians, I’m talking about, have this attitude, most people can’t handle that much change in their life.
 Even if they do a little bit better, take a supplement, take the soy, even though it’s toxic, whey protein—not whey protein, but protein powder with fructose in it, it’s way better than what they’re doing.
 They can’t handle that much change, so that’s what I’m going to give them.
 I told Robbie, I said, “Look, we just can’t do that.
 We have to preach truth and love and give people everything that they deserve, which is the whole truth, and let them a decision.
 At the end of the day, people need to be told the truth and everything about it.
 Therefore, the true leading in the transformation the movement can have, and it would be like Martin Luther King preaching a pointy message about the injustices that are going on, “It’s not that bad.
 If you do a little bit of change, it’ll be okay.”
 You’re not going to create a movement like that.
 You’ve got to call a spade a spade and allow people to respond to that emotionally and come around that movement.
 That’s what we’re here to do today.
 When we talk about thyroid and adrenal issues, a lot of doctors are saying, “They might not even know that it could be something more going on.”
 It’s just easy enough to give them some adrenal products and say, “Hey, stop drinking coffee.”
 Then there’s there adrenal protocol.
 Never addressing that usually the adrenal issue is seven stages of dysfunction lower, and it has a lot to do with toxicity and hormone dysregulation that eventually came down to this massive adrenal fatigue that showed up on a test.
 Usually, when things show up on a test, they’ve been going on for what, Dr. Pompa?
 10, 15 years.
 That’s what I love about the approach and the training we have with our physicians.
 As an outside, supporting health expert on the business side, that really makes me excited.
 I know that the truth is being preached through health centers of the future and through great doctors.

 Dr. Pompa: I want to give them some pointers about thyroid and the adrenals.
 I always like to give some solid take-home advice.
 I guess in a nutshell, when you look at the three- legged stool—I talk about that within the autoimmune and how autoimmune started.
 If you haven’t read the article “Autoimmune Answers,” please do, because I talk about this three-legged stool of cause and there’s an answer.
 It really goes beyond autoimmune.
 One of the legs of the stool are always going upstream and removing the source, the stressors that turn on the gene.